-Currently living in Ottawa (Canada), Charline Dequincey is a luthier trained in French methods of making and restoring string quartet instruments.
+Currently living in Boston (USA), Charline Dequincey is a luthier trained in French methods of making and restoring string quartet instruments.
 She graduated with honours (2004) from France’s national violin-making school in Mirecourt, and while studying and working, took several apprenticeships in France.
 She then continued to expand her expertise with luthiers in England and the USA, broadening her understanding of different approaches to instrument-making and restoration.

 In her instrument-making, Charline aims to honour the best of the traditions passed down to her by rigorously ascribing to high standards and striving for constant improvement.

 -Double Certificate of Merit (Tone and Workmanship) for a cello presented at the 23rd International Competition of the VSA (Violin Society of America), Cleveland (OH, USA) 2018.